-*WORK NOT TURNED IN WILL BE ASSIGNED A ZERO"0"
+*WORK NOT TURNED IN WILL BE ASSIGNED A "0" ZERO

 *STUDENTS MUST COMPLETE AND TURN IN AT LEAST 75% OF DRAWINGS TO BE AWARDED CREDIT FOR THE COURSE.

-The assignments that you turn in will be graded with the above number scale.
+The assignments that you turn in will be graded with the above number scale (with the exception of the +/- intro assignments).
 For your final grade, these scores are simply added up and averaged.
 You can gauge your grade at any time during the quarter by keeping track of your scores and figuring your average.

 SUMMARY OF STUDENT DRAWINGS: